20/11/2016

 The Government has taken various steps to popularise all the existing schemes by carrying out publicity through print and electronic/Audio Visual media on an all India basis.
 Jan Dhan Yojana is a scheme of the Government to encourage deposits in banks and promote savings.

-This was stated by Shri Arjun Ram Meghwal, Minister of State in the in written reply to a question in Lok Sabha today.
+This was stated by Shri Arjun Ram Meghwal, Minister of State in the Ministry of Finance in written reply to a question in Lok Sabha today.

 Source: